-Milk Thistle and Hemochromatosis actually have a bit of a controversy, with mixed reviews and recommendations from doctors, which I will summarize below.
+Milk thistle and hemochromatosis have a bit of a controversial relationship, with mixed reviews and recommendations from doctors, which I will summarize below.

-Apparently, Dr. Whittington based this conclusion on a single case study of a woman with Hemochromatosis.
+Dr. Whittington based this conclusion on a single case study of a woman with hemochromatosis.

 She was advised to undergo therapeutic phlebotomy to reduce her iron levels.

-On her own, she had been taking 1 pill (200 mg) of Milk Thistle to address her liver function.
-Her doctor suggested she stop the Milk Thistle, which she declined to do.
+On her own, she had been taking one pill (200 mg) of milk thistle to address her liver function.
+Her doctor suggested she stop the milk thistle, which she declined to do.

-After 4 phlebotomies, her ferritin had dropped from 2118 to 865.
-This was an exceptionally positive response, however her liver enzymes had actually increased.
-Once again, she was advised to discontinue the Milk Thistle.
+After four phlebotomies, her ferritin had dropped from 2118 to 865.
+This was an exceptionally positive response; however, her liver enzymes had actually increased.
+Once again, she was advised to discontinue the milk thistle.

-At this point, the woman did stop her Milk Thistle… and simultaneously stopped both her Extra Strength Acetaminophen and her soda.
+At this point, the woman did stop her milk thistle.
+She also simultaneously stopped both her Extra Strength Acetaminophen and her soda.